BEST STARTS FOR KIDS

 Although I'd taught hundreds of kids I was astounded.
 As an early childhood educator, I'd always been aware how important early learning was, but I found the time frame until he repeated it incredible.
 But I've realized since, beginning to make repetitive sounds at that age is normal behaviour, although may often be dismissed as just cooing.

 Now if I hadn't been watching for that particular sound I likely would have missed it.
 But for me it was the sign that my three-and-a-half month old, wanted to communicate with me.
 And it changed how I related to him.

-Once, when we were visiting a friend in hospital, while he was still a toddler he started singing the ABC Song.
+Once, when we were visiting a friend in hospital, and he was still a toddler, he started singing the ABC Song.
 Everyone, including me, stared, dumbfounded.
 He looked like a baby singing the alphabet.
-And I had no idea he knew it.
+And I had no idea he even knew it.
 It seems he'd picked it up independently from when my mother minded him and had the T.V. playing nearby.

 Is it possible if you assist your child to develop early language they can communicate using words and therefore don't need to resort to tantrums to express large emotions?

 For more information go to BEST STARTS links below or if you like this page share it with friends.

 Best Parenting Advice.com is a high quality parenting website designed with child and family success in mind.
 It highlights what successful parents do differently to those who struggle.
 Best Parenting advice.com provides free online resources for busy parents who want the best practical advice on: how to give kids a best start in life, better tips for parenting toddlers, effective child rearing strategies, behaviour management tips, successful goal setting and organizational strategies for successful families, easy family dinner recipes, self-care tips for time-poor parents and free kids learning games.
 The aim of Best Parenting Advice.com is to provide quality practical parenting tips and advice to best help children and families succeed using the convenience of a website.